tuanlamit/python-netmiko-script-1/README.md

 # Save the config and export it as a back-up.

-Code executed on Ubuntu 22.04 to script approximately 100 Cisco terminal servers (routers) in the same network.
+Code executed on Ubuntu 22.04 to script approximately 100 Cisco terminal servers (routers).

 Telnet was used instead of SSH because this is a testing environment running in the company's internal network; firewall was also disabled.
 Below is the topology: